vega/vega/docs/usage/index.md

 [Back to reference](#reference)

-### <a name="ie"></a>Supporting Internet Explorer
+### <a name="ie"></a>Supporting Internet Explorer or Older Browsers

-Vega can be run in Internet Explorer.
-However, doing so requires polyfills and may involve some limitations.
-For more, see the [Internet Explorer support documentation](internet-explorer/).
+Vega is intended to be used with [ES6](http://es6-features.org/)-compliant JavaScript runtimes.
+This includes all major modern browsers, including Firefox, Chrome, Safari, and Edge, and server-side using Node.js.
+To run Vega in older browsers, such as Internet Explorer 10 or 11, you can use a JavaScript compiler such as [Babel](https://babeljs.io/) to generate ES5-compliant code.

 [Back to reference](#reference)